Seatylock Foldylock Compact Review

-|Pros||Lightweight, easy-to-use, versatile and easy to carry around||Versatile, light (for a U-Lock), easy to use, value||Lightweight, easy-to-carry, easy-to-use||Lightweight, flexible, easy to use|
+|Pros||Lightweight, easy-to-use, versatile and easy to carry around||Secure, includes 5 keys, price is nice||Inexpensive, more secure than many in its price range, high quality||Lightweight, easy-to-carry, easy-to-use||Lightweight, flexible, easy to use|

-|Cons||Less secure than U-locks, not quite long enough, heaviest folding lock tested||Slightly less secure than other U-Lock models, bulky||Minimal security, can be compromised with the right tools quickly||Locking mechanism stuck a few times, lackluster frame mount||Too small, minimal security|
+|Cons||Less secure than U-locks, not quite long enough, heaviest folding lock tested||Clunky mounting hardware, heavy||Locking mechanism stuck a few times, lackluster frame mount||Minimal security, can be compromised with the right tools quickly||Too small, minimal security|

-|Bottom Line||For rural and low-risk areas, this lock is portable and simple to use||A versatile U-lock and cable combo that provides strong security at a favorable price point||If you're in the market for a highly portable and lightweight lock but without much security, this one has your name on it||Great for preventing the "snatch and grab" while you pit stop, these ties do little to prevent a real bike thief from swiping your ride|
+|Bottom Line||For rural and low-risk areas, this lock is portable and simple to use||This lock provides great security and versatility at an affordable price, and while not our absolute favorite, it's pretty close||This inexpensive U-lock offers versatility and security that is likely to fit the needs and budgets of many cyclists and commuters||If you're in the market for a highly portable and lightweight lock but without much security, this one has your name on it||Great for preventing the "snatch and grab" while you make a pit stop but does little to prevent a real bike thief from swiping your ride|

 |Rating Categories||Seatylock Foldylock...||OnGuard Brute STD||Kryptonite Kryptolo...||ABUS Chain Lock 120...||Hiplok Z Lok|

-|Ease Of Transport (25%)|
+|Ease of Transport (25%)|

-|Ease Of Use (20%)|
+|Ease of Use (20%)|

 |Specs||Seatylock Foldylock...||OnGuard Brute STD||Kryptonite Kryptolo...||ABUS Chain Lock 120...||Hiplok Z Lok|

-|Measured weight (lbs)||2.8 lbs||3.5 lbs||0.5 lbs||3.2 lbs||0.1 lbs|
+|Measured weight (lbs)||2.8 lbs||3.6 lbs||3.2 lbs||0.5 lbs||0.1 lbs|

 |# of keys included||3 keys||5 keys||2 keys||N/A||1 key|

-|Tin Snips||No||No||No||Yes, requires two cuts to defeat||Yes|
+|Tin snips||No||No||No||Yes, requires two cuts to defeat||Yes|

-|Bolt Cutters, 36"||No||No||No||Yes, but not very easily.
+|Bolt cutters, 36"||No||No||No||Yes, but not very easily.
 Requires two cuts||Yes|

-|Number of cuts required to free lock||1 cut||2 cuts||2 cuts||2 cuts||1 cut|
+|Number of cuts to free lock||1 cut||2 cuts||2 cuts||2 cuts||1 cut|

 Our Analysis and Test Results

+The downsides of the FoldyLock Compact are situational: meaning if you live in a big city, attend classes on a large college campus, or your commute bike costs more than some people's cars, then this lock is probably not for you.
 However, this little lock did impress us: it wasn't compromised with bolt cutters even when our tester used her whole body weight to break the lock.
-It also defeated several drill bits-- enough to make a thief think about the ROI of hanging out for several minutes with a growing pile of busted drill bits.
+It also defeated several drill bits — enough to make a thief think about the ROI of hanging out for several minutes with a growing pile of busted drill bits.

 Ease of Transport